brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 <em class="center small">Relative type profile distribution, grouped by project size</em>

-This chart does a growth of type `A` and `B`, related to the size of the project.
+This chart shows a growth of type `A` and `B`, related to the size of the project.
 Most times, "project size" also translates to "project duration", which is why I also asked participants to rate the project duration of such an average project.

 <div class="image-noborder"></div>